rfc-st/humble/README.md

 Check <a href="https://github.com/rfc-st/humble/blob/master/additional/insecure.txt">this</a> file.
 > [!NOTE]
-> _humble_ tries to be **strict**: both in checking HTTP response headers and their values; some of these headers may be experimental and you may not agree with all the results after analysis.
+> _humble_ tries to be **strict**: both in checking HTTP response headers and their values; some of these headers may be <a href="https://developer.mozilla.org/en-US/docs/MDN/Writing_guidelines/Experimental_deprecated_obsolete">experimental</a> and you may not agree with all the results after analysis.
 >
 > And that's **OK**! :smiley:; you should **never** blindly trust the results of security tools: there should be further work to decide whether the risk is non-existent, potential or real depending on the analyzed URL (its exposure, environment, etc).